The Timing of the Second Coming

 Are there a few ambiguous passages without timing indicators that could, possibly, twisted just the right way, refer to a yet-future (to us) coming?
 Admittedly, yes.
 However, given those parameters, one can “make” the Bible say just about anything they want–and they have!
 Furthermore, there is such an abundance of clear passages that say Jesus would come within the first century that to interpret the ambiguous ones as yet-future would be irresponsible.
 The first rule of biblical hermeneutics is to interpret the unclear passages by the clear ones, and that applies in this case too.

-For a detailed discussion of these ambiguous passages, see my book The End is Here, available summer 2024.
-See also my article “What is a ‘Coming of the Lord’?
+For a detailed discussion of these ambiguous passages, see my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled.

 Alex Polyak, The Bible Fulfilled 12/22/23